-Secretarial Audit is a process to check compliance under the provisions of various laws and rules/ regulations/ procedures applicable to organization.
-It is conducted by an independent professional to ensure that the company has complied with the appealable legal and procedural requirements and has also followed the due process.
+Secretarial Audit is a process to check compliance with the provisions of various laws and rules/ regulations/ procedures, maintenance of books, records etc., by an independent professional to ensure that the company has complied with the legal and procedural requirements and also followed the due process.
 It is essentially a mechanism to monitor compliance with the requirements of stated laws.

-Compliance management is the method by which corporate manage the entire compliance process with the help of check list of compliance calendar.
-It includes compliance program, compliance audit, compliance report etc. In other words it is called compliance solution.
-Secretarial Audit and Compliance Management are the routine tools for effective governance.
-Compliance Management is into a corporate system to avoid non compliances and the Secretarial Audit is carried out on periodical basis by an independent professional.
+Compliance management is the method by which corporate manage the entire compliance process.
+It includes the compliance program, compliance audit, compliance report etc. and in other words it is called compliance solution.
+Secretarial Audit and Compliance management are the routine tools for effective governance.
+Compliance management is to be in built into the corporate system to avoid non compliances and the Secretarial audit is carried out on periodical basis by an independent professional.

 Due diligence is a pre-emptive tool to assess a business transaction.
-Due diligence is an investigative process for providing the desired comfort level about the potential investment and to minimize the risks such as hidden uncovered liabilities, poor growth prospects, price claimed for proposed investment being on higher side etc., In general, due diligence process is based on transaction.
+Due diligence is an investigative process for providing the desired comfort level about the potential investment and to minimize the risks such as hidden uncovered liabilities, poor growth prospects, price claimed for proposed investment being on higher side etc., In general due diligence process is transaction based.

-This study material is published to aid the students in preparing for the paper on Secretarial Audit, Compliance management and Due diligence of Professional Programme.
-It is part of the educational kit and guide the students step by step through each phase of preparation while emphasizing on key concepts, principles, comprehending, integrating and advising to resolve complex issues case studies and decision making.

-Company Secretaryship being a professional course, requires the examination standards to be set very high, with emphasis as expert of concepts, applications, procedures and case laws, for which sole reliance on the contents of the study material may not be enough.
-Besides Company Secretaries Regulations, 1982 it requires the students to be conversant with the amendments in the laws made upto six months preceding the date of examination.
+This study material is published to aid the students in preparing the paper on Secretaral Audit, Compliance management and Due diligence for Professional Programme.
+It is part of the educational kit and takes the students step by step through each phase of preparation emphasizing key concepts, principles, comprehending, integrating and advising to resolve complex issues case studies and decision making.
+Company Secretaryship being a professional course, the examination standards are set very high, with emphasis as expert of concepts, applications, procedures and case laws, for which sole reliance on the contents of the study material may not be enough.
+Besides Company Secretaries Regulations, 1982 requires the students to be conversant with the amendments to the laws made upto six months preceding the date of examination.
 This study material may therefore be regarded as basic material and must be read along with the respective amendments in the Act, Rules, Regulations, Order, Circulars, Clarification notified by the Central Government or issued by the respective Regulators.